-Chat: X Factor - are you x-cited or over it?
+Comments: X Factor - are you x-cited or over it? - CBBC Newsround

-X Factor is back on our screens and we want to know what you think about the show.
+X Factor is back on our screens and we asked you what you think about the show.

 There have been a few changes, including a lower age limit for people who can apply.